-Mount and tighten screws 2.
+Mount and tighten screws 2 with the collar bushings.
 Guideline

 - Plug in connector 3 for the fuel pump.

 - Remove the wash cap set.

-- Thoroughly clean the plug-in connection of the fuel line using compressed air.
+- Clean the quick release coupling thoroughly with compressed air.

 Under no circumstances should dirt enter into the fuel line.
 Dirt in the fuel line clogs the injection valve!